santiago-a-serrano/-TagsForGood/README.md

 Twitter feature developed as part of the #TakeFlight technical challenge of #EarlyBird21.
+Campaign donation feature allows users to start and donate to different campaigns all in the Twitter platform.

 In order to see our prototype of #TagsForGood, please go to the Home directory of the server, since code is in index.html